ebrelsford/ebrelsford.github.io/talks/2016/doitt/modules/2_vector_data.md

     5. Browse for a valid location to save the file to.
     6. Ensure **Save only selected features** is checked.
     7. Press **OK**.
-    8. A new layer with just your select features should be added to your **layers panel**.
+    8. A new layer with just your selected features should be added to your **layers panel**.
  9. Now that we are done filtering and selecting, unselect the features:
     1. Select the original layer in the **layers panel**.
     2. Open the attribute table.